-Humanities Institute The Humanities Institute was founded in 1986 to promote interdisciplinary research and public discussion of important issues in culture and society.
+The Humanities Institute was founded in 1986 to promote interdisciplinary research and public discussion of important issues in culture and society.
 Each semester the Institute sponsors a series of events on a significant theme in the humanities.
 The programs of the Institute include conferences, lectures, readings, exhibitions, and film series and bring to Scripps College scholars, scientists, and artists who are of special interest to the community.
 Students can apply to participate in the work of the Institute.
 Fellows, who are appointed for one term, take a research seminar (Humanities 195J) in addition to attending all the events of the Institute and creating a final project.

 HUM 195J.
 Junior Fellowship in the Humanities Institute.
 Junior Fellows in the Scripps College Humanities Institute will work closely with the director on a project related to the theme of the Institute in a given semester.
 The one-credit Junior Fellowship in the Humanities Institute does not satisfy any general education requirement, but may be used once toward requirements of a major with approval of the faculty adviser in the major.
 Registration requires application.
 For information on applying, see www.scrippscollege.edu/campus/humanities-institute/index.php.
 May apply to repeat once for credit.
+Offered fall and spring.
+C. Jáquez.

-Offered each semester.
-C. Jaquez.
-Humanities Major: Interdisciplinary Studies in Culture Professors Rachlin, C. Walker Associate Professors Aisenberg, Katz, Roselli Lecturer Cuming The Humanities Major in Interdisciplinary Studies in Culture (HMSC) is designed to offer students a foundation in the Humanities, with particular reference to theories of culture and cultural practice.
+Humanities Major: Interdisciplinary Studies in Culture

+Professors Pérez de Mendiola, Rachlin Associate Professors Aisenberg (Chair), Katz, Roselli Lecturer Cuming

+The Humanities Major in Interdisciplinary Studies in Culture (HMSC) is designed to offer students a foundation in the Humanities, with particular reference to theories of culture and cultural practice.
 Its aim is to give students an interdisciplinary training across the breadth of the Humanities that will equip them to analyze and engage with the local, national and international aspects of our globalized world.
 The major is structured in such a way as to facilitate an introduction to theoretical and methodological approaches to the field; to encourage familiarity with topics in the study of culture in different disciplinary thesis topic.
-The choice of courses in this major is left to the individual student; in consultation with her adviser, she will opt for those courses which will enable her to pursue her own interests within the general rubric of the degree.
+The choice of courses in this major is left to the individual student; in consultation with their adviser, students will opt for those courses which will enable them to pursue their own interests within the general rubric of the degree.

 The Major is designed to meet the following criteria:

 - 1. To furnish students with an understanding of the history of the concept of culture and of the ways in which that concept has developed in various disciplines and from different philosophical and theoretical points of view. - 2.
 To allow the combination of gradual specialization and a sustained interdisciplinary approach.
 As students progress through the major they will be required to consider cultural phenomena from a variety of intellectual perspectives; this will entail detailed study of specific topics in different disciplines. - 3.
 To facilitate the choice of an interdisciplinary topic for the senior thesis in the fourth year.
 The breadth of the previous years' work is intended to allow a considered decision on the topic of the thesis as well as a wide scope within which to work.
-Requirements for the major Open only to Scripps students, except by permission of the chair.